-- 1. Thesis: A written study demonstrating original, independent research that will be prepared according to the standards of format, style, typeface, and quality outlined in thesis regulations at the Office of Graduate Studies and Research.
-A complete and approved thesis will be professionally printed, bound, and retained at the university library, for which costs will be shared by the student and the Office of Graduate Studies and Research. - 2.
-Project/Scenario: In consultation with the student's committee the student will provide a scholarly presentation accompanied by their professional portfolio - 3.
+- 1. Project: In consultation with the student's committee the student will complete an annotated bibliography and provide a scholarly presentation accompanied by their professional portfolio.
+This is the option that most students complete. - 2.
+Thesis: A written study demonstrating original, independent research that will be prepared according to the standards of format, style, typeface, and quality outlined in thesis regulations at the Office of Graduate Studies and Research.
+A complete and approved thesis will be professionally printed, bound, and retained at the university library, for which costs will be shared by the student and the Office of Graduate Studies and Research. - 3.
 Exam: A comprehensive written examination taken over a six-hour period on a single day, during which the student will respond to questions relating to information presented in the School Administration program.
 Following completion of the exam, the graduate committee will determine whether the student passes in full, is required to re-take all or part of the examination, or has failed the examination.